MichalDakowicz/vinyl-cd-tracker/README.md

 # vinyl-cd-tracker

 A simple library-like website to hold information about your music collection

 ## Features

 -   📀 Track your vinyl records and CDs
 -   🔍 Search and filter your collection
 -   📊 Collection statistics and insights
 -   📱 Responsive design for mobile and desktop
 -   🌙 Dark mode support
 -   📥 Import/Export your collection data
 -   🔗 **Share your collection** with others via generated URLs
-- 🧪 **Test Mode** - Try the app without login ([test.html](test.html))

-## Test Mode

-Want to try the app without creating an account?
-Visit [test.html](test.html) for a demo version with sample data.
-No login required!
-[Learn more about test mode](TEST_MODE.md).

 ## Sharing Collections